Rules & Regulations

 Using the Refuges

+Assabet River, Oxbow and Great Meadows National Wildlife Refuges are open for visitors to spend time outdoors on the trails.
 The Refuges are open year round from sunrise to sunset.
 Wildlife-dependent recreation opportunities, including hiking, photography, interpretation, and environmental education, are permitted on designated trails shown on the refuge maps.

 Guidelines for Visiting